Who can witness a will?

 How LawConnect can help

-Will witness rules can seem complicated, especially when you're trying to work out who is eligible and why the rules exist.
-Many people need clarity on whether a particular family member can act as a witness, or how to ensure a will is signed correctly from a technical standpoint.
+Will witness rules can seem complicated, particularly when people are working out who is eligible and why the rules exist.
+Many people seek clarity on whether a particular family member can act as a witness, or how a will is signed correctly from a technical standpoint.

 LawConnect provides personalised legal information through our AI legal assistant.
 You can ask questions about witness eligibility, valid will requirements, or what happens if you're unsure whether a will was signed correctly.
 The AI helps you understand general legal information and the range of options that may be available in your situation.

-If your matter is more complex, or if you're concerned about contesting a will or dealing with invalid wills, a licensed lawyer can provide tailored legal advice specific to your circumstances.
-We can connect you with a lawyer who specialises in wills and estates if you'd like that support.
+For more complex matters, or where there are concerns about contesting a will or dealing with invalid wills, a licensed lawyer can generally provide tailored legal advice specific to a person's circumstances.
+LawConnect can connect people with a lawyer who specialises in wills and estates if that support is wanted.

 Unsure about witnessing requirements?